-This may not be the purist, truest visualization of this information, but the accuracy of the interpretation also doesn’t need to be pure or true.
+This may not be the purest, truest visualization of this information, but the accuracy of the interpretation also doesn’t need to be pure or true.
 There are other tools for getting granular.
 The intent here is to be pleasing and personable without going too far and pandering or lying.

 This page doesn’t have a single purpose.
 We want this page to be like window shopping.
 If you see something neat, look into it.
 If you don’t, bounce out and enjoy the sunshine.

 Those more involved in the data visualization scene may have read thought pieces on data art versus data visualization.
 I personally don’t think there needs to be a distinction, and that it’s this kind of over-classification that pigeonholes great artists and designers.

 Data can be visually encoded in cold, sterile ways for the purpose of optimal readability, and it can be visually encoded in far out ways that border unintelligible babble.
 But, it can also be visually encoded anywhere in between.

 Mood pieces fall closer to the far out end of the spectrum.

 The primary purpose of this graph isn’t to act as navigation, even though it can be used that way.
 This is a mood piece.
 It was made to really express the vastness of content and the complexity of the subject.
 Content topics aren’t a simple list; they are interrelated and everything you write will ripple through this web.

 The reactions we have gotten have actually been spot on.
 They range from the "woah, cool!" science exhibit awe to the "oh geez, what is this" I’m-in-over-my-head anxiety.
 To me, this means we were successful.